A Campaign Game Spring ’43 Turn for the History Books!

 First, they brought out German Generals.
-This reliable, ever-ready card grants an HQ in Attack Mode one glorious additional attack support odds shift to every Battle within its range.
+This reliable, ever-ready card grants an HQ starting that turn in Attack mode (i.e., it was in Attack mode last turn and its continuation this turn is free) one glorious additional attack support odds shift to every Battle within its range.

 Second, the entire Axis line would benefit from the presence of German Major Heavy units (i.e., Panzer Corps) because the New Model Tank Deployed card meant that the Panther tanks were arriving to provide one white bolt in each attack they participated in.